- Written by Dr.Mehmet Demircioglu

 Yes, lighter donor hairs can be used for the hairline, but they must be used with judgment.
 The first rows should look soft, irregular, and age appropriate.
 If the front is built with the wrong grafts, wrong angles, or a color pattern that does not match the native hair, the result can draw attention for the wrong reason.

-I slow down around patients who ask for a low, dense, youthful hairline while their hair and face already show a more mature age.
+A low, dense, youthful hairline needs extra caution when the hair and face already show a more mature age.
 Silver hair often makes this point even clearer.
 A natural result is not simply a matter of filling empty space.
 It is a matter of creating a design that belongs to the patient.

 Should I dye my hair before a consultation or before surgery?